Identity

 • Deployment – Kubernetes for infrastructure management.

-The Identity Plugin provides centralized identity and access management for distributed applications.
+Identity provides centralized identity and access management for distributed applications.
 APIs support:

 Access is secured by strict permission controls.
 For technical details, check the Identity API documentation.

-The Identity Plugin doesn’t store data on its own—it connects with external systems to handle identity and caching.
+Identity doesn’t store data on its own—it connects with external systems to handle identity and caching.

-The plugin relies on an external identity management system as its main data store.
+The service relies on an external identity management system as its main data store.
 It manages key entities like users, groups, and applications:

 • Key properties: ID, first name, last name, username, email, hashed password, and group memberships.